-In this Monday column, Christy Murdock Edgar asks agents across the nation to share the lessons they’ve learned during their time in the industry.
+In this weekly column, real estate agents across the nation share stories of the lessons they’ve learned during their time in the industry.

 She has been called the “Financial Guru of Real Estate,” in part because she has worked in so many areas of the industry, from development and investment to finance and management.
 But Sharon R. Frank isn’t even considering slowing down.
 Instead, she writes, trains and grows her business in new directions each year.

 Keeping an open mind and an open heart are the secrets to success for this entrepreneur, allowing her to move with the market and continue to grow and develop her company.

 How long have you been in the business?

 I have been in the real estate business for approximately 23 years.
 I started as a self-made investor, buying my first home then buying my first investment property later on.

 This sparked my interest in the real estate business.

 Shortly after acquiring a few more investment properties, I branched out into the mortgage industry and within a short time — by 2007 — I was heavily into flipping homes and building newly constructed homes.